The Difference between an Update and an Upgrade

 Upgrade

-What does it mean “to update”?
+What does “to update” mean?

-What does it mean “to upgrade”?
+What does “to upgrade” mean?

-The difference between update and upgrade
+The difference between an update and an upgrade

-If you wanted to explain someone now the difference between updating and upgrading in a short sentence, you could describe it like this:
+If you wanted to explain to someone now the difference between updating and upgrading in a short sentence, you could describe it like this:

 An update refreshes a product or fixes a problem and an upgrade adds functions or improves quality and performance.